 - Their insulin pen device if used

-Consultant led Diabetes clinics take place 3 times per week, Specialist Nurse led clinics once a week.
+Medical Diabetes Clinics take place 4 times per week, Specialist Nurse led clinics 5 times per week.
 Retinal photography is performed at these clinics for patients attending for their annual review as well as the opportunity to see or be referred to the dietitian, diabetes specialist nurse and podiatrist.
-The specialist podiatrist runs a weekly drop-in clinic in the Diabetes Centre on a Monday afternoon, excluding bank holidays 1:20pm to 2:20pm for urgent foot problems.

-The Consultant and Staff Grade Doctor undertake specialist endocrinology clinics weekly.
+The Consultant and Associate Specialist Doctor undertake specialist endocrinology clinics weekly.
 A wide variety of endocrine disorders such as hyperlipidaemia, pituitary, thyroid, calcium, obesity, endocrine hypertension, adrenal disease, polycystic ovary disease, hypogonadism and hirsuitism are managed.
 Appropriate patients are referred to University Hospitals across the UK (tertiary care) for further specialist investigations and treatment.

 - Combined Antenatal / Obstetric clinic is held fortnightly for women with diabetes who are pregnant and women who develop gestational diabetes.
-The diabetes team of the consultant, staff grade doctor, dietitian and diabetes specialist nurse attend this clinic alongside the obstetric team of consultant, registrar and specialist midwife.
+The diabetes team of the consultant, Associate Specialist Doctor, dietitian and diabetes specialist nurse attend this clinic alongside the obstetric team of consultant, registrar and specialist midwife.

 - A Young Persons Clinic is held fortnightly for young people aged 18 to 25 years.
 The transition to adult care can be an anxious time for young people and their families and we offer joint transition clinics with the paediatric team to help ease the changeover.

-- Continuous Glucose Monitoring (CGM) Clinic is held monthly and offers in-depth analysis of blood glucose control over a period of 24 to 120 hours in order to help people with type 1 diabetes to fine tune their control.
+- Continuous Glucose Monitoring (CGM) Clinic is held monthly and offers in-depth analysis of blood glucose control in order to help people with type 1 diabetes to fine tune their control.